Asashou/notes/01_Python_basics/01_Python_basics.md

 #### Exercises

+1. Launch `python`.
+Do some math.
+Calulate `2 + 2` and save it to a variable called `genius`.
+Now print out the result in `genius`.
-1. In a script called `basics.py`, use a `for` loop to print out integers 0 to 9.
-Run it using `python basics.py` at the command line
+2. use a `for` loop to print out integers 0 to 9.
+3. Exit `python`.
+Use a text editor to save your code in 2. to a script called `basics.py`.
+Run it by typing `python basics.py` at the command line.
+Does it work?
-2. Modify the script to print out the square of those integers.
+4. Modify the script to print out the square of those integers.
 Test it!
-3. Modify the script to also print out the sum of the integers
+5. Modify the script to also print out the sum of the integers
-4. Modify the script to print out the square root of those integers
+6. Modify the script to print out the square root of those integers
-5. Restore the script as it was in 1.
+7. Restore the script as it was in 1.
 Modify it to print the word `seven` after printing out the integer `7`
-6. Modify it to **also** print out the word `three` after printing out the integer `3`
+8. Modify it to **also** print out the word `three` after printing out the integer `3`
-7. Rewrite the script so that it prints the messages `1 is odd`, `2 is even`, `3 is odd` all the way up to `10 is even`
+9. Rewrite the script so that it prints the messages `1 is odd`, `2 is even`, `3 is odd` all the way up to `10 is even`
-8. Modify it so that it **doesn't** print the message `7 is odd`
+10. Modify it so that it **doesn't** print the message `7 is odd`
-9. Reverse the order of the messages
+11. Reverse the order of the messages